 - Add the oil and maple syrup and stir to evenly coat the oat mixture.

-- Place in the oven and bake for 1 hour and 15 minutes.
+- Place in the sheet pans oven and bake for 1 hour and 15 minutes.
 Feel free to give the granola a stir once or twice during the baking.
 Though I never stir it and it turns out great.

 - Remove from the oven and allow to cool.
 If you want to add dried fruit, now’s the time.
-I dont’ add dried fruit because everyone in my house prefers the granola without.
+I don't add dried fruit because everyone in my house prefers the granola without.

 - Store at room temperature in an airtight container.